2023-2024 Course Deadlines & Dates:

 |May 13||Final date to enroll in May - June or May - August session courses|

 |June 3||Final date to drop May-June F session courses without academic penalty|

 |June 24||Final date to drop May- August Y session courses without academic penalty|

 |July 8||Final date to enroll in July-August session courses|

 |July 29||Final date to drop July-August S section courses without academic penalty|

 Please note: Modular courses (0.25 FCE) will establish their own add/drop dates depending on their start date.
 In general, the add/drop date will be scheduled on or before 15% of the course has been completed.
 In general, the drop date will be scheduled on or before 50% of the course has been completed .
 You must check with the course director for actual date.

 How to Enroll in Courses

 IMS students can enroll online via ACORN.
 Students are responsible for enrolling and checking the accuracy of graduate courses on ACORN.
-More detailed information on how to use both systems can be found on the Student Web Services Website.
+More detailed information on how to use ACORN can be found on the Student Web Services Website.
 Contact the IMS Office if you need help.